celery/celery/docs/userguide/tasks.rst

 =======

 The worker will automatically set up logging for you, or you can configure logging manually.

-Every task will also have a dedicated logger that can be used freely to emit logs from your tasks.
+A special logger is available named "celery.task", you can inherit from this logger to automatically get the task name and unique id as part of the logs.

+The best practice is to create a common logger for all of your tasks at the top of your module:

 .. code-block:: python

+    from celery.utils.log import get_task_logger

+    logger = get_task_logger(__name__)

     @celery.task()
     def add(x, y):
-        logger = add.get_logger()
         logger.info("Adding %s + %s" % (x, y))
         return x + y

-:meth:`@-Task.get_logger` returns a standard Python logger instance, for which documentation can be found in the standard library's :mod:`logging` module.
+Celery uses the standard Python logger library, for which documentation can be found in the :mod:`logging` module.

-You can also simply use :func:`print`, as anything written to standard out/-err will be redirected to a logger by default (see :setting:`CELERY_REDIRECT_STDOUTS`).
+You can also simply use :func:`print`, as anything written to standard out/-err will be redirected to the workers logs by default (see :setting:`CELERY_REDIRECT_STDOUTS`).

 .. _task-retry: